iamoramie8sourcelattice248d-hash/e8-lattice-thermal-mitigation/README.md

 # {GRsm + Lsm}
-# Geometric Impedance Matching Framework for Passive Thermal Mitigation in High-Density Logic Gate Architectures
+# Geometric Topological Impedance Matching Framework for Passive Thermal Mitigation in High-Density Logic Gate Architectures
 ## Conceptual Abstract: The Paradigm Shift Current semiconductor architectures are fundamentally constrained by Landauer's Principle and subsequent "Joule heating" at sub-nanometer scales.
 Traditional methodologies treat thermal dissipation as an ex-post engineering problem {active cooling, material heat sinks}.
 This Repository presents a Novel, Zero-Knowledge Theoretical Framework that neutralizes "ENTROPY" accumulation ex-ante at the Logic-Gate level.
 By mapping discrete data propagation Pathways directly onto the 248D-dimensional manifold of the Exceptional Lie Group $E_8$, electron kinetic vectors are passively aligned with the intrinsic Topological Geodesics of the lattice.
 The result is a structural elimination of phase-space crowding, reducing kinetic friction {"Thermal Jitter"} toward a theoretical limit of zero without active thermal management.